jhallen/ivy-lang/readme.md

 	->print A(10, 1, -1, -1, 1, 0)
 	-67

-This is a particularly clean implementation, almost as clean as the Algol 60 original.
-Take a look here for various version of it:
+This is a particularly clean implementation, almost as clean as the ALGOL 60 original.
+Languages that really support it have no need to adorn the arguments in the call to A.  Take a look here for various versions of it:

 [https://rosettacode.org/wiki/Man_or_boy_test](https://rosettacode.org/wiki/Man_or_boy_test)

 ## Invocation